Donor Insemination in New Jersey

 Donor Sperm Cost

 You as the patient will work with the sperm bank to select the donor and order the specimen to be sent to South Jersey Fertility Center.
 Payment is made by you directly to the bank.
 The cost includes a fee for the specimen and a charge for shipping the specimen in a liquid nitrogen tank.
 Because the shipping charge is relatively expensive ($100-$200) you may want to ship more than one specimen at a time.
-When the specimen arrives at our center we will transfer it to our cryotanks for short term storage.
+When the specimen arrives at our center we will transfer it to our cryotanks there will be no storage fee for the first 6 months.
 We prefer not to hold the specimens for long periods of time so you should order the specimen to be sent to us the month before the insemination cycle, or at the time of your period at the latest.
+After six months if there are additional specimens still in storage, you will be responsible for the storage fee which is $150 per month.
 The specimens are usually washed by the sperm bank before freezing and are labeled “washed” or “IUI-ready” and are preferable to unwashed specimens.
 We recommend intra-uterine insemination (IUI) where the sperm is placed with a small catheter through the cervix and into the uterus as opposed to cervical inseminations where unwashed sperm is placed on the cervix, because the pregnancy rates are better with IUI.
 Success rates with DI range from 5-20% per try depending on multiple factors.
+The cost of the actual insemination is $300.
+If the specimen is pre-washed by the sperm bank and is $400 if we have to perform the washing.
 Prior to starting the DI process, you must have cervical cultures performed and infectious disease screening done on both you and your partner.
 Our office must have the results of this testing prior to performing your first insemination.

 About Fertility Medications